junchaoshi/sports1.1/README.md

 3. Output:

-    \<seq_fold\>_sncRNA_distribution.pdfGenerate figure of length distribution of different types of rRNAs, if sequence matches existed.
+    \<seq_fold\>_sncRNA_distribution.pdfGenerate figure of length distribution of different types of rRNAs, if sequence matches exists.

 4. Options: